 In the second place the influence of the capacitance between the anode and grid of each tube is not taken into account when calculating the waveforms of the voltage changes at the anodes and grids of the tubes.
-It is theoretically possible to include these capacitances in the circuit to be analysed, but impracticably complicated calculations would result.
-In the first phase of the dynamic condition, when both tubes are nonconducting, an approximative method of taking into account these capacitances is used in the calculation of the trigger sensitivity.
+It is theoretically not impossible to include these capacitances in the circuit to be analysed, but impracticably complicated calculations would result.
+In the first phase of the dynamic condition, when both tubes are non-conducting, an approximative method to take into account these capacitances is used in the calculation of the trigger sensitivity.